robotpilab/forkedweb/content/publication/benchmarking-in-hand-manipulation/index.md

   - Vikash Kumar
   - Tucker Hermans
   - Danica Kragic
-publication_short: IEEE Robotics and Automation Letters
+publication_short: IEEE Robotics and Automation Letters (RAL)
 abstract: The purpose of this benchmark is to evaluate the planning and control aspects of robotic in-hand manipulation systems.
 The goal is to assess the system's ability to change the position of a handheld object using the